duaraghav8/vault-setup/infrastructure/README.md

 The EC2 machines are configured to spin up without any SSH keys, thereby closing down SSH access.
 AWS Session Manager is enabled in order to start a Shell session inside the server.

-Note that the network infrastructure is not Terraform-managed.
-This configuration assumes that the VPC, subnet and other network resources already exist and simply expects their resource IDs.

 ```bash
 aws ssm start-session --target [INSTANCE-ID]
 ```